fillies/fillies.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---
 **About me**
 I am a computer science PhD candidate at [Freie Universität Berlin](https://www.fu-berlin.de/) and scientific researcher at [INFAI](https://infai.org/) researching the influence of youth language on algorithmic hate speech detection.
-In the course of my current doctoral studies in Computer Science at the Freie Universität Berlin (FUB), I am investigating the influence of youth language on the algorithmic detection of toxic speech.
 During this process, I am collecting data, developing prototypes for educational outreach in schools, and training multilingual detection models.
-As part of the project for my doctoral studies, I am working on developing a bias detection framework and training machine learning models tailored to this context.
+As part of the project, I am working on developing a bias detection framework and training machine learning models tailored to this context.
 I am using symbolic AI methods to combine the sparsely available datasets and enhance the range of definitions of hate covered by the trained networks.

 **Interests**
 * Natural Language Processing